WVURAIL/dspira/_posts/2021-08-05-Spectrometer_sourceblock_settings.md

         <img alt="PlutoSDR Source properties: LO Frequency 2400000000, Sample Rate int(samp_rate), RF Bandwidth 20000000, Buffer size 32768, Manual Gain (RX1) 64 dB" align="center" width="300" height="267" src="{{ '/images/PlutoSDR_Source.png' | relative_url }}">

     - The `samp_rate` and `freq` Variable blocks should be set to the values shown — `samp_rate` 3.5e6 **and** `freq` 1421e6.
-Both are needed: 3.5 MHz around the default 1419 MHz would stop at 1420.75 MHz and clip the line.
+Both changes are needed.
+A 3.5 MHz band centered at 1419 MHz ends at 1420.75 MHz and clips the line.
 At 1421 MHz the band is 1419.25 – 1422.75 MHz.

         <img alt="samp_rate Variable block properties: Id samp_rate, Value 3.5e6" align="center" width="300" height="106" src="{{ '/images/PlutoSDR_samp_rate.png' | relative_url }}">
         <img alt="freq Variable block properties: Id freq, Value 1421e6" align="center" width="298" height="130" src="{{ '/images/PlutoSDR_freq.png' | relative_url }}">

     - POWER TO THE LNA: The Pluto SDR does not power the LNA.
-Therefore, it is necessary to provide +5 V dc external power to the LNA through a [bias-T](https://www.minicircuits.com/WebStore/dashboard.html?model=ZFBT-282-1.5A%2B), which is connected to the LNA and Pluto SDR as shown:
+Supply external +5 V dc power through a [bias-T](https://www.minicircuits.com/WebStore/dashboard.html?model=ZFBT-282-1.5A%2B).
+Connect it to the LNA and Pluto SDR as shown:

         <img alt="Mini-Circuits ZFBT-282-1.5A+ bias-tee: one SMA port to the Pluto SDR, the other through a female-female SMA adapter to the LNA, DC lead to +5 V power" align="center" width="329" height="199" src="{{ '/images/Bias_T_connections_PlutoSDR.png' | relative_url }}">

-        An [SMA female to female connector/adapter](https://www.data-alliance.net/sma-female-to-sma-female-adapter-coupler-gender-changer/) will be needed for the connection from the bias-T to the LNA cable, as indicated in the diagram above.
+        Use an [SMA female to female connector/adapter](https://www.data-alliance.net/sma-female-to-sma-female-adapter-coupler-gender-changer/) between the bias-T and LNA cable.
+Follow the diagram above.

 **Cable Hardware:** A [coaxial cable](https://www.coaxrf.com/shop/1-rf-coaxial-cables/times-microwave-lmr240/sma-male-times-microwave-lmr240/lmr240-sma-male-to-sma-male-coaxial-rf-pigtail-cable/) is needed to connect the LNA to the SDR.
 Typically a 10 ft length is adequate, but any length up to 25 ft should work fine.